Oni Buchanan: Reviews

-Oni Buchanan's second poetry collection, Spring, is an exercise in language as vessel for spiritual experience and reverence for nature.
+"Oni Buchanan's second poetry collection, Spring, is an exercise in language as vessel for spiritual experience and reverence for nature.
 As a musician and a poet, she puts more emphasis on sound than on syntax, and her poems are driven more by harmony and assonance than by grammar.
 Just as music hides melodies inside harmonies and accompaniments, Buchanan hides poetry within poetry, and she seeks out the physical representation of these layers throughout the collection.
-The culmination of this technique can be seen in "The Mandrake Vehicles," the final section of the collection (which is also presented as a flash animation on an accompanying CD), but she introduces her reader to hidden poetry as early as the collection's supernumerary prologue poem.
+The culmination of this technique can be seen in "The Mandrake Vehicles," the final section of the collection (which is also presented as a flash animation on an accompanying CD), but she introduces her reader to hidden poetry as early as the collection's supernumerary prologue poem."

-I've read it upwards of ten times.
+"I've read it upwards of ten times.
 I've spent hours with it, sat down with it in my apartment at various times of day and night, carried it on the subway to and from work, and tucked it away for a few long train rides.
 I can say that I've tried, and then tried again.
-But after all the self-conscious worry about missing something here, about Doty's name somehow giving it validation, I simply cannot subscribe.
+But after all the self-conscious worry about missing something here, about Doty's name somehow giving it validation, I simply cannot subscribe."

+Marjorie Luesebrink reviewed The Mandrake Vehicles in #WomenTechLit as a landmark innovation.